Las Vegas: Transportation

-Interstates 15, 515, and US 95 lead out of the city in four directions.
-Two major freeways – Interstate 15 and Interstate 515/U.S. Route 95 – cross in downtown Las Vegas.
+Interstates 15, 11, and US 95 lead out of the city in four directions.
+Two major freeways – Interstate 15 and Interstate 11/U.S. Route 95 – cross in downtown Las Vegas.
 I-15 connects Las Vegas to Los Angeles, and heads northeast to and beyond Salt Lake City.
-I-515 goes southeast to Henderson, beyond which US 93 continues over the Mike O'Callaghan–Pat Tillman Memorial Bridge towards Phoenix, Arizona.
-US 95 connects the city to northwestern Nevada, including Carson City and Reno.
+I-11 goes northwest to the Las Vegas Paiute Indian Reservation and southeast to Henderson and to the Mike O'Callaghan–Pat Tillman Memorial Bridge, where from this point I-11 will eventually continue along US 93 towards Phoenix, Arizona.
+US 95 (and eventually I-11) connects the city to northwestern Nevada, including Carson City and Reno.
 US 93 splits from I-15 northeast of Las Vegas and goes north through the eastern part of the state, serving Ely and Wells.
 US 95 heads south from US 93 near Henderson through far eastern California.
 A partial beltway has been built, consisting of Interstate 215 on the south and Clark County 215 on the west and north.
 Other radial routes include Blue Diamond Road (SR 160) to Pahrump and Lake Mead Boulevard (SR 147) to Lake Mead.